Kartoffelchen/Implementation-of-the-Transporter-Network/README.md

 Related optimization methods
 Sim2Real-related problems

+# Reconstruct Ravens' structure for new models' training
+Pipeline for new models' training and reconstruction of the Simulation environment Ravens

 # Implement TN on UR5 with Photoneo camera
 ## Main structure of the project
 ### Part 1: image capture